yesnik/symfony-guides/services.md

 ## Services

+A service is just a class that does work.
 When you create a service class, the arguments to its constructor are **autowired**.
 That means that we can use any of the classes or interfaces from `debug:autowiring` as type-hints.
 When Symfony creates our `MarkdownService` it knows what to do: